Thomas Stuart Ferguson: New World Archaeological Foundation

-Loss of testimony
+Loss of faith

 In November 1967, it was announced that the ancient Egyptian papyri owned by Joseph Smith had been discovered.
 The papyri had been used by Smith in what he said was a translation of the Book of Abraham.
 Ferguson wrote to Milton R. Hunter to ask if any non-Mormon had translated the papyri.
 Ferguson had a copy examined by Henry L. F. Lutz who identified the papyri as being part of the Book of the Dead.
 He then had Leonard H. Lesko examine it and he too identified it as the Egyptian Book of the Dead.
 This, along with the lack of archaeological evidence for the Book of Mormon after searching for two decades, led Ferguson to doubt the translation abilities of Joseph Smith.
 From 1970 until his death Ferguson no longer believed that the Book of Mormon was historical, or that archaeological evidence would ever be found.

 Ferguson visited LDS Church apostle Hugh B. Brown, and reviewed the evidence of the Book of Abraham.
 According to Ferguson, Brown agreed with him that the Book of Abraham was not what the LDS Church said it was.
 Ronald Barney interviewed Ferguson and recounted:

 After reviewing the evidence with Brother Brown he [Ferguson] said that Brother Brown agreed with him that it was not scripture.
 He did not say or infer [imply] that it was his evidence that convinced Brother Brown of this conclusion.
 But nevertheless, he did say that Hugh B. Brown did not believe the Book of Abraham was what the church said it was.Ronald O. Barney, interview with Thomas Stuart Ferguson, 4 January 1983, typed on 19 April 1984, in the H. Michael Marquardt Collection, Accession 900, Box 77, Fd 13, Manuscripts Division, J. Willard Marriott Library, University of Utah, Salt Lake City;

 LDS Church critic Wesley P. Walters described Ferguson as a "closet doubter."
 Ferguson privately suggested that Joseph Smith had no ability whatsoever to translate Egyptian hieroglyphs.
-In December 1970 he visited Jerald and Sandra Tanner and developed a friendship with him, and declared that he had spent 25 years trying to prove Mormonism in vain.
+In December 1970 he visited Jerald and Sandra Tanner and they developed a friendship with him, and declared that he had spent 25 years trying to prove Mormonism in vain.
 The Tanners wrote that Ferguson, "after many years one of the most noted defenders of the Book of Mormon, was finally forced to conclude it was 'fictional.'"